-B. Future Changes to the Design of the Program.
+C. Future Changes to the Design of the Program.

-The state grantee will follow the following timeline detailed below to review the program service delivery and evaluate whether there is a need for implementing a new subgranting procedure.
+The state grantee will follow the following timeline to review the program service delivery and performance by the current subgrantees and evaluate whether there is a need to implement new criteria for determining subgrantees.